bakery/baker-docs/docs/gettingstarted/installation.md

 **Please note:** It might take a bit of time to install all the dependencies and get your project ready.
 To make the process less tedious we suggest a cup of tea/coffee accompanied by a fresh croissant.

 Once the set up is complete, you can jump to the next section to learn about running your brand new app.
-For more information regarding directory structure, please refer to [Application Structure](/structure/README.md "Application structure") section.
+For more information regarding directory structure, please refer to [Project Structure](/project-structure.html "Project structure") section.